dalynsw/bustake-site/docs/language.md

 ## statements

-The statement is the execute unit of a script.
-A script includes a body.
+The statement is an execute unit of a script.
+A script is a body.
 A body includes a collection of statements or bodys.

 ### if

-The `if` statement runs a body when a expression is true.
+The `if` statement runs a body when a expression's value is true.

 ```if
 if a > 5